Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Thermodynamics-Driven Machine Learning

 \subsection{Spectral Loss}

 The transition matrix is then used to define a loss function that SM optimizes during training to obtain slow CVs.
-In this work, we use the negative of cumulative spectral weight of the $k$ leading eigenvalues $\lambda_0, \dots, \lambda_{k-1}$ as the core loss:
+In this work, we use the negative of cumulative spectral weight of the $k$ leading eigenvalues as the main loss:

 where $N$ is the batch size.
 As the dominant eigenvalues of $M$ correspond to the longest timescales in the system dynamics, this loss term ensures that the slowest degrees of freedom are captured by the encoder.
 Unlike the spectral gap $\Delta\lambda = \lambda_{k-1} - \lambda_k$ used in our previous work~\cite{rydzewski2023spectral,rydzewski2024learning,rydzewski2024spectral}, the cumulative spectral weight is less sensitive to the choice of $k$.
 An incorrect guess for the number of metastable states can significantly affect CVs learned via the spectral gap, whereas the cumulative weight provides a smoother loss.
+For a detailed discussion, we refer to Sec.~S1 in SI.

 In addition to $L_\lambda$, we employ two auxiliary losses.
 First, we use a decorrelation loss: